slhome2010/attributipro.doc/docs/install.md

 ### Step 3: Activate the Module

-In the admin panel, navigate to *Extensions ⇒ Modules*, where the "Attribut&co" module should appear.
+In the admin panel, navigate to *Extensions ⇒ Modules*, where the "Attribut&pro" module should appear.
 Install (activate) it.

 ### Step 4: Set Permissions